-1. Fold the fabric parallel to the selvage edge so that the face of the fabric is on the inside of the fold.
+1. Fold the fabric parallel to the selvage edge such that the face of the fabric is on the inside of the fold.
 When cutting on fold, you should always pin and cut your patterns on the wrong side of the fabric.

 2. Align the cut-on-fold line of your Front sewing pattern (Center Front) to the fabric's fold.
-Pin the pattern in place at the seam allowance through both layers of the fabric.
+Pin the pattern in place at the seam allowance through both layers of fabric.

 Here's a quick reminder on how to correctly pin and cut a sewing pattern.

-3. Repeat this step with the back facing, aligning the Center Back fold line to the fabric's fold and pinning through both layers of the fabric.
+3. Repeat this step with the back facing, aligning the Center Back fold line to the fabric's fold and pinning through both layers of fabric.

 4. Cut out the facings carefully around all curved edges.

 The facing's edge should be a smooth curved line and cut precisely to the sewing pattern.

 5. Remove the pins and unfold the facings.
 You will notice that in a classic round neckline, the front facing is always more curved than the back.
 Understanding this will help you correctly position the facing to the raw edge of the neckline.

 Sewing The Neck Facing

 6. Pin shoulder edges of the front and back facings together so that the face of both fabric layers are touching (the wrong side of the fabric should be on the outside).